ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/Quickstart.rst

          Please do the following to activate conda:
             > conda activate workflow_tools

-      then the user should run ``conda activate workflow_tools`` to activate the workflow environment.
+      then the user should run |activate| to activate the workflow environment.

    #.
 Configure the experiment: